IBM/helayers/README.md

     pip install pyhelayers

-This is currently supported on Linux only.
+This is currently supported on Linux only (x86 and IBM Z).

 ## License